 Kelly developed this into a framework that may explain the purpose of famous sites such as Stonehenge, the Nasca lines and the Moai of Easter Island.

 The meanings of these sites have been a topic of controversy for decades.
 What Kelly proposes in her new book The Memory Code is that sites such as Stonehenge and the Nasca lines are actually memory spaces.

 In oral cultures, knowledge is power.
 It is imperative that the most important knowledge be maintained and preserved by a few select custodians who have proven their worth.

 In Indigenous cultures, elders who have passed the highest levels of initiation hold the deepest levels of knowledge.

 This is reflected in ceremonial sites where knowledge is passed down.
 Aboriginal initiation sites include a secret area where the most sacred knowledge is discussed.

 These sites include features that are unique in shape and form.
-At Uluru, the Anangu elders associate every crevice, bump, and notch around the perimeter of the mountain with knowledge that is stored to memory.
+At Uluru, the Anangu elders associate every crevice, bump, and notch around the perimeter of the mountain with the knowledge that is stored in memory.

 But loci is not only linked to places you can touch or visit.
 Indigenous people also use the stars as memory spaces.